Skip to main content

 Individuals can also directly contact the campus Office for the Prevention of Harassment and Discrimination (OPHD), which works to resolve complaints of discrimination and harassment through formal investigation or alternative resolution.
 In some cases, concerns submitted to GPS faculty or staff may be referred to OPHD for follow-up.

-Read more diversity and inclusion stories → GPS News
+Read more stories → GPS News